 As for those well past their prime, the seeds inside may still be tender enough to cook and enjoy, and happen to make a nutritious substitute for coffee when roasted and brewed.

 The tender young leaves are also edible, for a fresh addition to salads, or as a cooked side dish.
 And you can eat the pods raw as well, if you like.

-For recipes that call for okra, visit Foodal, where you’ll find: “Cooking Southern Style with Healthy Variations,” and “Big Mama’s New Orleans Style Cosmopolitan Seafood Gumbo.”
+For recipes that call for okra, visit our sister site Foodal, where you’ll find: “Cooking Southern Style with Healthy Variations,” and “Big Mama’s New Orleans Style Cosmopolitan Seafood Gumbo.”